 The service aims to reduce the spread of blood borne viruses (HIV, Hepatitis C and Hepatitis B) and to offer information and advice to reduce the harms associated with injecting drug use.
 No appointment is necessary and you can drop in Monday – Friday between 9am – 5pm

-Ypeople Orkney, in partnership with Turning Point Scotland and funded by Orkney Alcohol and Drugs Partnership (OADP) has commenced two new local services, in addition to its Young Persons' Supported Accommodation Service (YPSAS).
+Ypeople Orkney, in partnership with Turning Point Scotland and funded by Orkney Alcohol and Drugs Partnership (OADP) run a variety of local services, in addition to its Young Persons' Supported Accommodation Service (YPSAS).

 Y-Talk is a youth counselling service for children and young people living in Orkney, aged 12-25 affected by substance misuse, either directly or indirectly.
 They might also be experiencing additional problems with stress, depression, anxiety, feeling down, self-harm, not coping, feeling alone or bullying.

 Y-Talk provides online and telephone counselling, as well as group and one-to-one counselling services at a range of youth venues, as well as at the office at 43 Junction Road.
 This is a free, professional and confidential service that welcomes referrals from all individuals and agencies.